Computer Vision for Transit Travel Time Prediction: An End-to-End Framework Using Roadside Urban Imagery: Introduction

-While computer vision methods and models have proven to add tremendous value to different fields of science and practice, there currently remains a significant gap between the abundance of transit data sources that are utilized for travel time prediction and connecting these data sources with methods and frameworks to extract complementary information through computer vision, which can provide a significant boost to the state-of-the-art.
+Computer vision methods and models have proven to add tremendous value to different fields of science and practice.
+There remains, however, a significant gap between the abundance of available transit data sources and the integration of these data sources with methods and frameworks to extract complementary information through computer vision.
+Such integration can provide a significant boost to the state of the practice.
 The authors believe that this gap is, by and large, due to the demanding process of computer vision models' data acquisition, labeling, and training.
-There is an immense need for developing generalizable and transferable frameworks that can seamlessly integrate these existing transit and urban data sources, and streamlining the data acquisition, model training, and inference processes.
+There is an immense need for developing generalizable and transferable frameworks that can seamlessly integrate these existing transit and urban data sources, and streamline the data acquisition, model training, and inference processes.
 We propose TranViT as a pioneering example for this much-needed systems integration task.